yoyowallet/yoflow/docs/index.md

+Imagine we want to publish blog posts on a website but need to manage the status of individual posts.
+Each blog post can be in one of two states; draft or approved.
+We want to create and modify blog posts via a REST interface which will be called from a web application.

-There are four main steps to create a workflow:
+Using yoflow there are four main steps to create a workflow:

-1. Create Django model
+1. Create a Django model
 2. Define workflow permissions
-3. Write custom workflow transition logic
+3. Create a workflow
 4. Integrate workflow URLs into project

-Imagine we want to publish blog posts on a website but need to manage the status of individual posts.
-Each blog post can be in one of two states; draft or approved.
-We want to create and modify blog post instances via a REST interface which will be called via a web application.

 ### Model

 We will create a `Blog` model in `models.py` which has a name, content, and a state field.
+All potential states should be defined using choices - something Django developers should be familiar with.
 We can optionally extend `FlowModel` - this will automatically take care of tracking state transitions so we can maintain an audit trail.

 ```python
 # blog/models.py